 "No. I didn't care after that."

-Another time when people who should know better got their faith mixed up with some man's awful crap.
+Another time, people who should know better got their faith mixed up with some man's awful crap.